20 of the best classic books to read in your lifetime [my must-read list]

 15. Great Expectations by Charles Dickens

 Why should you read Great Expectations?
-Because it’s the classic bildungsroman, or story of a character moving from childhood into adulthood… and one of the best novels ever written, full stop.
+It’s the classic bildungsroman, or story of a character moving from childhood into adulthood… and one of the best novels ever written, full stop.

 Great Expectations is the first book I ever read by Charles Dickens.
 And if I started again, I’d do the same.
 It’s a book about growing up, changing fortunes, and becoming a person (whether you like that person or not).